tzoahuna/fearless_simd/fearless_simd/README.md

 Fearless SIMD relies heavily on Rust's inlining support to create functions which have the given target features enabled.
 As such, most functions which you write when using Fearless SIMD should have the `#[inline(always)]` attribute.
-This is required because in LLVM, functions with different target features cannot.

 <!--
 # Kernels vs not kernels